WREK: Programming

 Programming is student-run and extremely diverse, including everything from heavy metal to world, hip-hop to blues, classical and jazz to industrial, noise, hyperpop and similarly diverse community programming (Church of the Subgenius).

 WREK slogans include "music you don't hear on the radio" and "quality diverse radio."

 Sound blocks

 Regular rotation programming blocks take up most daytime broadcasts.
 Certain times focus on certain themes: mornings play Just Jazz and Classics while afternoons transmit RRR (Rock, Rhythm and Roll) and nights air Atmospherics and the notorious Overnight Alternatives.
 These time slots are staffed by various WREK student staff and feature a wide selection of music, contests, and PSAs.
-The WREK website maintains a two-week archive of all regular rotation shifts, available as 128kbit/s and 24kbit/s downloads.
+The WREK website maintains a two-week archive of all regular rotation shifts, available as 128 kbit/s and 24 kbit/s downloads.